sbergot/wandering-mushroom/content/2020-12-03-the-society-we-live-in.md

 * Lower executives are the bourgeoisie.
 They live a nice comfortable life.
 They are not always immoral but they always work for the system.
 They represent from 5% to 10% of the population.
-This level also include the top state administrative levels.
+This level also includes the top state administrative levels.
 At this level you are a highly skilled worker living in a luxurious glass tower.
 You are able to effectively ignore all the misery that is not right in front of you.
 If you are in the richest tiers you are